radiantlogic-v8/documentation-new/documentation/cfs/saml2-generic.md

 ![](media/after-metadata-import.png)

-### Mappings
+### Configuring Mappings

-The **Mappings** tab contains the list of transformation required to generate the output token claims.
-Since this application supports it, you can send additional claims in your token.
+The **Mappings** tab contains the list of transformation required to generate the output token claims for all applications.
 Click the "New Mapping" button to add a new mapping.

 ![](media/saml2-generic-tab-mappings.png)